-How Black Women go from being The Office Pet to Company Threat
+How Black Women Go From Being The Office Pet to Company Threat

 The "Pet to Threat" phenomenon was first coined in 2013 by Dr Kecia Thomas at the University of Georgia who "found that early in their careers, Black women received and benefited from the support of their managers and mentors—often white males—who were eager to train and cultivate them.
 But as these women became more competent and confident in their roles, their mentors’ attitudes often changed."
 This piece on Forbes breaks it down further.

-Here's a great piece by Erica Stallings that went viral on this subject and introduced me to to the concept.
+Here's a great piece by Erica Stallings that went viral on this subject and introduced me to the concept.
 There’s also another very good piece on Black Ballad which highlights this issue from a UK perspective.

 The "pet to threat" phenomenon is a troubling dynamic that many Black women face in workplaces across the Western World.
 Initially, they might be celebrated and supported as promising newcomers—which is often referred to as the "pet" phase.
 During this period, they receive mentorship and positive attention, which is often driven by a combination of novelty, diversity initiatives, and the low threat they pose to the established order.
 Black women are frequently praised for their potential and the fresh perspectives they bring to the table, creating a seemingly supportive environment.